impute - verb

 exchange: He takes the believer's sin, and they receive His perfect righteousness (2 Corinthians 5:21).
 (This is now the third time this Scripture has appeared.

 Jesus does indeed "take" our sin.
-He takes it from us by His blood and carries it away.)
+He took it from us by His blood and carried it away.)

 • This imputation occurs through faith alone, apart from works, and is a gift of God's grace (Ephesians 2:8-9).• It results in justification, where God legally declares the believer righteous, securing their salvation and eternal standing before Him.• The process is rooted in Christ's sinless life, atoning death, and resurrection, which together provide the basis for this imputed righteousness.